leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### Render functions

-Each Realm can implement a `Render` function which allows the developer of the Realm to display the state the way they intend to.
+Each realm can implement a `Render` function which allows the developer of the realm to display the state the way they intend to.
 A render function should return a valid markdown string.
 Of course, similar to Solidity, Gno also has the concept of `view` functions, allowing the state of the contract to be displayed in an arbitrary UI.

 ### Paths

 Gno.Land saves its packages and realms in a tree like structure - similar to a classic file system.
 You will be able to find added packages under the `"gno.land/p/"` path.
 When developing a smart contract in Gno, you will be able to access and import these packages through the paths they are deployed to.

-Upon deployment, a developer must(?) provide a path to place their Realm instance at.
+Upon deployment, a developer must provide a path to place their realm instance at.
 This provides a quick and easy way to access the state of Realms.

 Let's get started with code.
 We will be building a simple app that will allow users to sign up for a whitelist before a certain deadline.